View the original recipe via:

 Another fun fact is that making bavarois generates a lot of dirty dishes.
 Let's get started!

-SOAK gelatine leaves in the small bowl by pouring cold water into it.
-DISINFECT both large bowls and rinse with cold water.
+Soak the gelatine leaves in the small bowl by pouring cold water into it.
+Clean both large bowls and rinse with cold water.
 Disinfection is very important, otherwise, the egg yolks can shift.

-ADD in egg yolks with half of the sugar in the disinfected bowl, and stir using a whisk until white.
+Add egg yolks with half of the sugar to the disinfected bowl, and stir using a whisk until white.
 You can use your stand mixer for this if you like.

-ADD milk and the remaining sugar in a saucepan along with the marrow of the vanilla pod.
-HEAT the milk on medium-high heat and let it come to a boil.
+Add milk and the remaining sugar to a saucepan along with the marrow of the vanilla pod.
+Heat up the milk on medium-high heat and let it come to a boil.

-POUR boiling milk while stirring with a whisk onto the white beaten egg yolks.
-SQUEEZE out the gelatine leaves, add to the mixture and pour everything back into the saucepan.
+Pour boiling milk while stirring with a whisk onto the white beaten egg yolks.
+Squeeze water out of the gelatine leaves, add to the mixture and pour everything back into the saucepan.

-PASS the mixture trough a round sieve into the other bowl, and let cool off in a (bucket) of ice water, until ready.
-ADD cream into a bowl and whisk until stiff.
+Pass the mixture through a round sieve into the other bowl, and let cool off in a (bucket) of ice water, until ready.
+Add cream into a bowl and whisk until stiff.

-SCOOP whipped cream trough the mixture, until ready and fill the glass bowl with the bavarois using a sauce spoon or a plastic scraper.
-COVER with cling film and place into your refrigerator.
+Scoop whipped cream through the mixture, until ready and fill the glass bowl with the bavarois using a sauce spoon or a plastic scraper.
+Cover with cling film and place into your refrigerator.

-COVERING up the bavarois prevents discolouration and keeps the dessert moist.
-CLEAN and disinfect all your used kitchen equipment and work area.
-Enjoy your home-made classic bavarois.
+Covering up the bavarois prevents discolouration and keeps the dessert moist.
+Enjoy your homemade classic bavarois!